CodeByZach/sublime_php_getters_setters/README.md

 _default_ : **false**

-_description_: ignore visibilty for setters generation
+_description_: Ignore visibilty for setters generation.

 ###registerTemplates
 _type_   : **array**

 _default_: **[]**

-_description_: the user templates to load
+_description_: The user templates to load.

 ###template
 _type_   : **string**

+_built-in options_ : **PSR2, camelCase, camelCaseFluent, snakeCase, snakeCaseFluent**

-_default_: **camelCaseFluent**
+_default_: **PSR2**

-_description_: the template to use
+_description_: The template to use.

 ### type_hint_ignore
 _type_: **list of strings**

-_default_: **["mixed", "int","integer", "double", "float", "number", "string", "boolean", "bool", "numeric", "unknown"]**
+_default_: **["mixed", "int", "integer", "double", "float", "number", "string", "boolean", "bool", "numeric", "unknown"]**

-_description_: if the property has one of the types listed type hinting will not be used
+_description_: If the property has one of the types listed type hinting will not be used.

 ### setter_before_getter
 _type_: **boolean**

 _default_: **false**

-_description_: Set to true to generate setter code before getters
+_description_: Set to true to generate setter code before getters.

 Creating your own template
 --------------------------